 Just like any art form, not everyone will connect with The Museum of Modern Love, but it left a lasting impression on me.

-UPDATE: Heather Rose’ The Museum of Modern Love is the deserving winner of the 2017 Stella Prize, the judges describing it as exceptional.
-The title has since also won the 2017 Christina Stead Prize for Fiction and the cover art designed by Sandy Cull won Best Designed Literary Fiction Book, ABDA Book Design Awards 2017.
+UPDATE: This title is the deserving winner of the 2017 Stella Prize, the judges describing it as exceptional.
+It has since also won the 2017 Christina Stead Prize for Fiction and the cover art designed by Sandy Cull won Best Designed Literary Fiction Book, ABDA Book Design Awards 2017.